jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 ![Integration discontinuity diagram: There is an "Integration discontinuity" between integration State A and integration State B that clears the minimum requirements bar.](images/vlcsnap-2019-09-25-19h14m47s792.png)

-I call that an _Integration Discontinuity_, which where I'm going along using this component, and all of a sudden I hit this wall, and I'm like, "man, this is a disaster."
+I call that an _Integration Discontinuity_, which is where I'm going along using this component, and all of a sudden I hit this wall, and I'm like, "man, this is a disaster."
 And unfortunately, they typically happen around ship time, just when it's most unfortunate to have such a thing happen.

 ![Discontinuities waste work line graph: as time progresses between Initial, Major Demo, and First Beta, integration work always increases with sharp spikes before deadlines.
 During each of the spikes, the benefit to the game actually sharply decreases (loss in benefit) and spikily claws its way back to a greater benefit to the game than had previously been achieved](images/vlcsnap-2019-09-25-19h14m53s097.png)